Galjoentopper/Bot_kilo/README.md

 ## 📞 Support

 For issues or questions:
-1. Check the `docs/TROUBLESHOOTING.md` file
+1. Review log files in `logs/` directory
-2. Review log files in `logs/` directory
+2. Validate your setup with provided scripts
-3. Validate your setup with provided scripts
+3. Check the troubleshooting section above

 **Happy Trading! 🎯**